andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/direction-and-wrap.md

 ## **flex-wrap**

-By default, all containers inside a flex container will do whatever it takes to fit into one stack, and the will never create a new one:
+By default, all containers inside a flex container will do whatever it takes to fit into one stack and the will never create a new one:

 <iframe height="236" style="width: 100%;" scrolling="no" title="Flex—Flex-no wrap" src="//codepen.io/andgordy/embed/yWOjpe/?height=236&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/yWOjpe/'>Flex—Flex-no wrap</a> by And Gordy